Diebbo/assigment-1-computational-geometry/report/main.typ

   caption: "Comparison of performance of the fully parallel merge sort with different number of threads", )<fig:fully-parallel-merge-sort>

-#figure(
-  image("./BM_StdSort.png", width: 90%),
-  caption: "standard library sort performance", )<fig:fully-parallel-merge-sort-sorted>

-At the same time it's important to notice that in our performance graph (see @fig:fully-parallel-merge-sort-sorted) for some small inputs there's a plateau in performance.
+At the same time it's important to notice that in our performance graph (see @fig:fully-parallel-merge-sort) for some small inputs there's a plateau in performance.
 Let's zoom in on that part of the graph to understand better what's going on.

 #figure(
   grid(